engr101staff/engr101matlab/_sources/iteration/main.rst

    To see why we do this, stop and think about how we would need to write our loops if we started with :code:`match = false` - it leads to a much more complicated program!

 What if we wanted to look for *two* patterns in our DNA sequence, instead of only one pattern?
+Let's modify our program so that it searches for two patterns in the DNA sequence.
+We'll assume that both patterns are the same number of characters.
+Each time the program finds a pattern, it should print out either "Pattern 1" or "Pattern 2", along with the index that the pattern begins at.
+For example, with the following input:

 .. code-block :: cpp

     string dna = "AGACTGGGACT";
     string pattern = "GAC";
     string pattern2 = "ACT";

-Modify our program so that it searches for two patterns in the DNA sequence.
-Assume that both patterns are the same number of characters.
-Each time the program finds a pattern, it should print out either "Pattern 1" or "Pattern 2", along with the index that the pattern begins at.
-For example, with the variables :code:`dna`, :code:`pattern`, and :code:`pattern2` above, the program should print out:
+the program should output:

 .. code-block :: none